Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Introduction

 $\bullet$ Most previous research efforts concentrated on video understanding tasks from a third-person perspective, and there are relatively few surveys focused on video analysis in egocentric vision, as shown in Fig.~\ref{fig3}.
 Some of them focus on the field's action recognition technology \cite{nguyen2016recognition,hamid2017survey,nunez2022egocentric}, challenges \cite{li2025challenges}, and prospects \cite{plizzari2024outlook}.
-Therefore, a notable absence remains in the systematic survey literature addressing the development of AI assistants for procedural tasks from an egocentric perspective, particularly in the three critical domains of Egocentric procedural error detection, Egocentric procedural learning, and Egocentric procedural question answering.
+Therefore, a notable absence remains in the systematic survey literature addressing the development of AI assistants for procedural tasks from an egocentric perspective, particularly in the three critical domains of egocentric procedural error detection, egocentric procedural learning, and egocentric procedural question answering.
 This paper presents the first comprehensive survey of the state-of-the-art techniques in these areas.

-$\bullet$ We present novel taxonomies for methods in the three domains as shown in Fig.~\ref{fig1}, enabling systematic classification and synthesis with improved clarity and unified understanding.
-Our survey analyzes and compares 29 commonly used datasets and evaluation metrics relevant to these areas.
+$\bullet$ We present novel method taxonomies across the five domains, as shown in Fig.~\ref{fig1}, enabling systematic classification and synthesis with improved clarity and a unified understanding.
+Our survey analyzes 39 commonly used datasets and evaluation metrics relevant to these areas.

 $\bullet$ To provide objective evidence and highlight the development potential of this field, we conduct two supplementary experiments evaluating recent VQA models and AI assistants across four datasets.
 The comparative analysis reveals key limitations of current AI assistants.